izabellaleahz/hotspot_spatial_workflow/README.md

+# hotspot on genes
+obsm_key can be either "X_pca" if used default scanpy pca function, or "X_pca_harmony" is batch correction was used.

 # hotspot_spatial_workflow

+obsm_key is "spatial"
-Expects spatial in obsm part of anndata object

-where spatial can be populated using the following: given X and Y are stored in the metadata obs.
+Expects spatial in obsm part of anndata object where spatial can be populated using the following: given X and Y are stored in the metadata obs.